abemscac/pies-doc/docs/react/the-basics-of-hooks.md

 :::info

 - You might be wondering what's the difference between a (util) function and a hook, because the statement "functions that can be called within (the root level of) any function component" sounds just like an utility function.
 Generally speaking, if any React-specific features is used within the function (i.e. `useState()` and `useEffect()`), we would call it a **hook** instead of a normal function.
-- A component and a hook are actually not that different from each other's perspective; if you return a JSX element in a hook, that'll actually make it a component instead of a "hook"!
+- From a syntax perspective, a component and a hook are not really that different.
+In fact, if you return a JSX element in a hook, it becomes a component rather than a hook!

 :::